-With millions upon millions of journal articles being published every year it is impossible to keep up.
+With millions upon millions of journal articles published yearly, it is impossible to keep up.
 Every month we ask some of our friends from the world of paediatrics to point out something that has caught their eye.

-Article 1: Can technology help us recognize sepsis sooner?
+Article 1: Can technology help us recognise sepsis sooner?

 Balamuth, F., Alpern, E.R., Abaddessa, M.K., Hayes, K., Schast, A., Lavelle, J., Fitzgerald, J.C., Weiss, S.L. and Zorc, J.J., 2017.
 Improving recognition of pediatric severe sepsis in the emergency department: contributions of a vital sign–based electronic alert and bedside clinician identification.
 Annals of Emergency Medicine.